BlaireLeone/bulma-clean-theme/resume-cv-page.md

 ------

-#### Certificate in ArcGIS  • *Coursera Online Courses and Credentials via instruction from UC Davis •* Remote
+#### GIS Certificate Series • *Coursera Online Courses and Credentials via instruction from UC Davis •* Remote

 MARCH 2020

-- Created maps of California watersheds and CA Prop 37 electorate distributions.
+- Certificate in The Fundamentals of GIS
+- Certificate in Data Formats, Design, and Quality

 #### B.S. in Cognitive Science  • *University of California Santa Cruz •* *Santa Cruz, CA*